diamondrod/kdbplus/README.md

       0xd03f5cc1cdb11a77410ee34e26ca1102e67a893c

 - `KDBPLUS_TLS_KEY_FILE` and `KDBPLUS_TLS_KEY_FILE_SECRET`: The pkcs12 file and its password which TLS acceptor uses.
 - `QUDSPATH` (optional): q-native environmental variable to define an astract namespace.
 This environmental variable is used by UDS acceptor too.
-The abstract nameapace will be `@${QUDSPATH}/kx.[server process port]` if this environmental variable is defined.
-Otherwise it will be `@/tmp/kx.[server process port]`.
+The abstract nameapace will be `@${QUDSPATH}/kx.[server process port]` if this environmental variable is defined; otherwise it will be `@/tmp/kx.[server process port]`.

 *Notes:*